CS5008Fall2025/research-paper-skakked/README.md

 $n \approx 2m\alpha \quad \Rightarrow \quad m \approx \frac{n}{2\alpha}$

-Since $\alpha$ is treated as a constant, this implies that space usage is
+Since $\alpha$ is treated as a constant, this implies that space usage is $\text{Space}(n) = \Theta(m) = \Theta(n)$, which is linear in the number of stored keys.
+Cuckoo hashing does not require auxiliary pointer structures such as linked lists inside buckets, so there is relatively little overhead beyond the tables themselves.

-- General analysis of the algorithm/datastructure
+**General analysis of the algorithm/datastructure**

 ## Empirical Analysis
 - What is the empirical analysis?